 These symptoms will worsen over time if left untreated.

 Treatment of Atopic Dermatitis

 Your vet will give your pet injections of allergens which reduces the itch in 60 to 80% of dogs.
-This won’t go away over night though.
+This won’t go away overnight though.
 Sometimes you won’t see any big improvements for 6 months to 1 year.
 Antihistamines and sometimes corticosteroids are administered to temporarily help reduce the itch.

-Another common chronic skin disorder are Malassezia infections (yeast infection).
+Another common chronic skin disorder is Malassezia (yeast infection).
 These infections are more common in wheat highland white terriers, and cocker spaniels.
 Malassezia will cause greasy skin that gives off oder.
 Fungal infections (ringworm) are caused by low fatty acids in low protein diets.
 Dermatitis Alopecia is another common skin condition caused by parasites such as fleas and mites.

 Sores and Hot Spots